rahulgopinath/rahulgopinath.github.io/_posts/2021-01-28-grammar-inference.markdown

 F_1 = \frac{2PR}{P + R}
 $$

-A note: Resist the temptation to simplify this further.
-For example, you can simplify it as follows:
+**Note:** Resist the temptation to simplify this further.
+For example, given the commutativity of intersection, it is tempting to simplify it as:

 $$
 F_1 = \frac{2|L(Gl) \cap L(Gb)|}